Roderick Eime travels to Disneyland for Out & About With Kids to see Cars Land

 Grown-ups will find Buena Vista Street a thoroughly enchanting precinct with many art deco buildings and theatres, the centrepiece being the exquisite Carthay Circle Theatre which includes fine dining and a swank nightspot.
 Adults could easily leave the kids at home for this place, although during the day there is a constant buzz in the streets with roaming characters and impromptu shows, like the Dixieland band Five & Dime.

 One of the most impressive features of Buena Vista Street is the minute detail used to theme and decorate the buildings – from the scaled Red Car Trolleys, right down to recreated fuel bowsers, a tyre inflator and even an intricate vintage gum dispenser.
 All of this completes the illusion of fantasy that transports you back into the days of pre-war Los Angeles at the birth of the ‘talkies’ and Disney’s revolutionary animation Snow White and the Seven Dwarfs.
 This movie was first screened in 1937 and the first full-length cel-animated feature in motion picture history.

 The challenge of Disneyland is seeing as much as you can in the time available.
 Queues are inevitable and the signature rides can be an hour or more, but there are ways to minimize your waiting time.

-Probably the single most important tip is the Disney Fastpass which allows guests to reserve a specific time window to enjoy their favorite attractions.
+Probably the single most important tip is the Disney Fastpass which allows guests to reserve a specific time window to enjoy their favourite attractions.
 When guests come back during that specified window they enjoy the shorter line reserved for Fastpass holders.

 For parents, a theme-park “rider switch” policy gives both parents a chance to enjoy their favourite attractions without double the wait.
 A parent who waits with a young child while the other parent rides the attraction may board the ride with minimal wait time once the first parent exits, but you’ll need to enquire at each ride for this.